Crisis 22

 One of the most helpful things we find in Gogol’s fiction is the simultaneous articulation and annihilation of the bizarre notion of a special Russian soul.
 Critics, beginning with Belinsky’s take on Dead Souls, often attribute this notion to the writings of Gogol and Dostoevsky.
 Yet I’d argue that Gogol’s fiction simply allows us to see yet another version of the pompous, proud, precious, ridiculous, self-deluded humanity we see in the writings of Juvenal & Molière, Chaucer & Swift, Shakespeare & Vonnegut, Balzac & Dickens, Rabelais & Rushdie, etc. Every culture obviously has its own manners and forms of being, yet to posit a Russian soul, as distinct in essence from the souls of other societies, is just nonsense, balderdash, and poppycock.

 We can see this type of nonsense in the opening paragraph of Gogol’s short story, “The Overcoat.”
-The paragraph is at once comic and depressing, yet above all it’s general rather than particular, universal rather than exceptional.
+The paragraph is at once comic and depressing, yet it’s general rather than particular, and it’s universal rather than exceptional.
 It applies to almost any society — the bureaucratic China of the Qing Dynasty, the imperial Russia of the czars, the Soviet Union of the apparatchiks, the infamous slowness of German, French, Italian, and Indian bureaucracies, etc.

 In the department of — but it is better not to mention the department.
 There is nothing more irritable than departments, regiments, courts of justice, and, in a word, every branch of public service.
 Each individual attached to them nowadays thinks all society insulted in his person.
 Quite recently a complaint was received from a justice of the peace, in which he plainly demonstrated that all the imperial institutions were going to the dogs, and that the Czar’s sacred name was being taken in vain; and in proof he appended to the complaint a romance in which the justice of the peace is made to appear about once every ten lines, and sometimes in a drunken condition.
 Therefore, in order to avoid all unpleasantness, it will be better to describe the department in question only as a certain department.